 Personal belongings, such as clothes, furniture, and electronic equipment

 Portable and window air conditioners

 Portable microwave ovens

 Clothing washing machines

 Certain valuable items such as original artwork and furs (up to $2500)

 Food freezers and the food in them

 It’s important to remember that this is just a summary of what is generally covered in a flood insurance policy.
 Scheduling a meeting with your insurance agent is the only way to make sure you understand what is actually covered, up to what limits, and, more importantly, what is not covered.

-If you are ready for a more personal relationship with a trusted insurance professional who cares about safeguarding everything under your roof, call us today at (800) 243-8134 or visit us at any one of our three convenient Massachusetts locations.
+If you are ready for a more personal relationship with a trusted insurance professional who cares about safeguarding everything under your roof, call us today at 833-GoCallHUB or visit us at either of our two convenient Massachusetts locations.